Manrique Alonso Lallave: Death

 Just before he went to Manila, Lallave passed by Madrid to see his translation printed, on 30 March 1889.
 He went to Manila with F. de P. Castells, (Note: His full name is Francisco de Paula Castells or felipe de paula castells) a young Catalan Protestant pastor, planning to distribute his translated Bibles, to check if his aforementioned translation in Pangasinan had arrived, create a Protestant church in the Philippines and establish an agency of the British and Foreign Bible Society.
 Shortly afterwards they both got sick, Lallave died and got buried, while Castells recovered and then was released from jail through the British consul's intercession, on condition that he leave the Islands immediately, according to some sources and Castells, Lallave and Castells were poisoned, this was then backed up when Lallave's daughter then claimed that 2 months after her father's death, his family received a cable and doctor's note saying that Lallave died from a fever and that his last word's were about his family, 2 messages from Manila to the family claimed that he was poisoned.

+He was buried in the now defunct British Protestant Cemetery in what is now Ayala's Makati.